 - Is this relationship more important to me than I am?

-- What price am I paying for being with this person?
+- What is the price I am paying for being with this person?

 - Am I the only one putting energy into this relationship?